 - Randolph County Wildlife Management Area is a 519-acre public property managed by Wilbur Wright Fish & Wildlife Area and offers upland, woodland and waterfowl hunting.

 - Modoc Wildlife Management Area is a 167-acre public property managed by Wilbur Wright Fish & Wildlife Area and offers upland and woodland hunting.

 - Dog training is not allowed on the above properties, only active pursuit of game.

 - Summit Lake State Park is a 2,550-acre park with a large lake, beach, boat ramps, and 125 class A campsites.

 NO Camping and NO Swimming Allowed.

 Please Read and Obey All Signs.

-- Hunters must sign in on a waiver at a sign in box or Wilbur Wright main office (covered porch area).
+- Hunters must sign in on a waiver at a sign-in box or at the Wilbur Wright FWA main office (covered porch area).

-- Dog training is allowed only on Wilbur Wright, not on any satellite properties.
+- Dog training is allowed only on Wilbur Wright FWA, not on any satellite properties.